Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

 Upon identifying $z_{ij}=\langle i\,j\rangle$, the above yields

-Observe that, for $s=1$, we recover the 3-point MHV gluon amplitudes.\footnote{Previous work on linking gluon scattering amplitudes and twistor string theory can be found in \cite{Nair:1988bq,Witten:2003nn,Cachazo:2004kj}.} Furthermore, it is hard not to notice that the negative-helicity fields behave differently in the context of chiral/self-dual higher-spin theories is that they represent linear fluctuations around the chiral/self-dual background set by the positive-helicity fields \cite{Tran:2025yzd}.
-In other words, they do not play important roles in deforming the background, and, thus are less constrained.
+Observe that, for $s=1$, we recover the 3-point MHV gluon amplitudes.\footnote{Previous work on computing gluon scattering amplitudes using twistor string theory can be found in e.g. \cite{Nair:1988bq,Witten:2003nn,Cachazo:2004kj}.}

+It is hard not to notice that the negative-helicity fields behave quite differently with positive helicity fields in chiral/self-dual higher-spin theories.
+In particular, they play the roles of linear fluctuations around the chiral/self-dual background set by the positive-helicity fields \cite{Tran:2025yzd}.
+Namely, they do not play important roles in deforming the background, and, thus are less constrained at asymptotic infinity.